decaporg/decap-cms/website/content/docs/middleman.md

 ### Configuration

 For the purpose of this guide we will deploy to Netlify from a GitHub repository which requires the minimum configuration.
+In `config.yml` file paste the following code:

 ```
 backend: